keesiemeijer/insert-content/README.md

 <p>third top-level paragraph</p>
 ```

 Most funtions (or scripts) that are similar to this one would wrongly add your content inside the `<blockquote>` element.
-Use the `top_level_p_only` parameter to include nested paragraphs as well.
+* Use the `top_level_p_only` parameter to include nested paragraphs as well.

+### Insert Position
 By default content is inserted in the middle of all paragraphs.
 In other words, if the HTML content contains four paragraphs it will be inserted after the second.
-Use the `insert_after_p` parameter to insert content after a number of paragraphs instead of in the middle.
+* Use the `insert_after_p` parameter to insert content after a number of paragraphs instead of in the middle.

+### No Paragraphs Found
-The content you want to insert will be appended to the HTML content if it doesn't contain any paragraphs Use the `insert_if_no_p` parameter to not append content if no paragraphs are found.
+The content you want to insert will be added to the end if no paragraphs were found to add content to.
+* Use the `insert_if_no_p` parameter to not append content if no paragraphs are found.

+### Parent HTML Element For Inserted Content
 The inserted content will be wrapped in a HTML paragraph element `<p></p>` by default.
-Use the `parent_element` parameter to wrap the inserted content in any other block-level HTML element.
+* Use the `parent_element` parameter to wrap the inserted content in any other block-level HTML element.

 As a bonus the content you want to insert can contain HTML as well.